Gold trading reminder: The minutes of the Fed meeting are coming!The dollar remains strong, gold prices test the 1660 mark once more

 There are already signs that Germany’s energy demand climbs when temperatures are cooler, despite the need to curb energy consumption.

-Analysts see the shortfall in gas across Europe at almost 15% of average winter demand and say Germany needs to cut energy consumption by about a fifth, a worrying impact for Europe’s largest economy as Germany’s Industry has always been reliant on abundant, affordable energy supplies.
+Analysts see the shortfall in gas across Europe at almost 15% of average winter demand and say Germany needs to cut energy consumption by regarding a fifth, a worrying impact for Europe’s largest economy as Germany’s Industry has always been reliant on abundant, affordable energy supplies.

 The energy crisis has already had knock-on effects across Europe, as businesses have passed on the extra costs and household budgets have been squeezed.